-We are currently open to new and established clients for Acute Care.
-Scheduling availiable online.
+We are currently open to all patients.
+Scheduling available online.

 Essential Healthcare Service Statement

 As we continue to respond to the ever-changing environment around COVID-19, the safety of our patients and staff is our highest priority.
 We understand that new information surrounding the changing landscape of our everyday routines has many feeling concerned.
 We also understand that no clear guidance seems to be coming from any level of government.

 As we navigate this situation, Morgan Smith Chiropractic PC is relying on guidance from our state government, the city of San Francisco, national and local chiropractic associations, and healthcare organizations to direct our actions.
 We are checking updates from the appropriate authorities on a daily basis.
 Our current stance around patient care is based on the following documents and statements:

 - International Chiropractors Association – views chiropractic care as an essential healthcare service that can be used by patients with a wide array of health conditions.